 Jump to topic

-Oral and maxillofacial surgery, also referred to as oral surgery, ranges from simple tooth extractions to surgical procedures associated with the teeth, soft tissues, and jaws.
+Oral and maxillofacial surgery, also referred to as oral surgery and sometimes dentoalveolar surgery, ranges from simple tooth extractions to surgical procedures associated with the teeth, soft tissues, and jaws.
 “Maxillofacial” refers to the face and jaw, while “oral” refers to the mouth.

 Oral and maxillofacial surgeons are board-certified dental specialists.
 They perform minor and invasive procedures within the maxillofacial region (mouth, face, and jaw).
 Oral surgeons typically work full-time at local private practices and hospitals.